ibm-cloud-docs/messages-for-rabbitmq/howto-shovel.md

 # RabbitMQ Shovel
 {: #rabbitmq-shovel}

-Shovel is a plugin for RabbitMQ that enables you to define replication relationships between brokers.
+Shovel is a plug-in for RabbitMQ that enables you to define replication relationships between brokers.

 ## Prerequisite
 {: #rabbitmq-shovel-prereqs}

-Before configuring Shovel, ensure you have created a user with `admin` permission on both formations.
+Before you configure Shovel, make sure that you create a user with `admin` permission on both formations.
 For more information, see [Managing Users and Permissions](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-user-management){: external}.

 ## Configuring RabbitMQ Shovel
 {: #rabbitmq-shovel-config}